The-GreenCraft/SWE/README.md

 # SWE

-These are basic Python tasks for my software development class.
+These are basic Python exercises for my software development lessons.
 The tasks are not included.